kumbirai/warehouse-management-system/documentation/06-project-management/User_Story_Breakdown.md

 This document breaks down the Business Requirements Document (BRD) functional requirements into implementable user stories.
 Each user story follows the standard format: "As a [role], I want [goal] so that [benefit]."

+### Data Ingestion Strategy

+The system supports multiple data ingestion methods for flexibility and operational resilience:

+1. **CSV File Upload** (Priority: Must Have) - Primary method for bulk data entry
+2. **Manual Data Entry via UI** (Priority: Must Have) - For individual records and corrections
+3. **D365 Integration** (Priority: Should Have) - Automated integration for future enhancement

+These methods are implemented in parallel, with CSV upload and manual entry taking precedence over D365 integration.

 ### User Story Structure